Maverick Television

+In August 2024, two years after Maverick Television's British production division was transferrered to All3Media's fellow subsidiary Objective Media Group under the latter's Scottish division Objective Media Group Scotland, Maverick Television's parent All3Media had shuttered Maverick Television's American production operations and its American division Maverick Television USA retiring the Maverick Television name after with Simon Knight depaturing.

+In July 2026, Banijay Entertainment merged with All3Media, and Maverick Television effectively became part of Banijay UK.

 Television shows

 Maverick Television mainly produces factual and factual-entertainment shows.

 Embarrassing Bodies

 Embarrassing Bodies is a reality medical series broadcast by Channel 4.
 It is presented by a team of doctors who look to help people with 'embarrassing' body parts and so de-stigmatise medical conditions.
 Each series has its own health awareness agenda.
 In July 2014, the seventh series of Embarrassing Bodies began airing.

 Operation Ouch!

 Operation Ouch! is a factual entertainment show for kids about the human body.
 It is presented by identical twins Dr. Chris and Dr. Xand Van Tulleken and broadcast on CBBC.

 Growing Up Down's

 Growing Up Down's is a one-hour documentary which follows a theatre troupe of young adults with Down's as they put together a touring production of Hamlet.
 For TV critic Keith Watson, the acting troupe was "in the perfect position to relate to 'the slings and arrows of outrageous fortune'".
 Growing Up Down's was produced and directed by Will Jessop, the brother of Tommy Jessop who plays Hamlet, and broadcast by BBC Three in February 2014.